kratapps/docs/subsites/setup-audit-trail/docs/reference.md

 ### Sharing Defaults

+-   defaultCustomEntityAccess (Sharing Defaults) - Changed default internal access for Country Region from Public Read Only to Public Read/Write
 -   defaultCustomEntityExtAccess (Sharing Defaults) - Changed default external access for Stormtrooper from Public Read Only to Private
 -   extAccessChanged (Sharing Defaults) - Changed default external access for User from Public Read Only to Private
 -   owdExternalUpdateStartedForEntity (Sharing Defaults) - Started default external access update for Stormtrooper from Public Read Only to Private
+-   owdInternalUpdateStartedForEntity (Sharing Defaults) - Started default internal access update for Country Region from Public Read Only to Public Read/Write
 -   owdUpdateFinished (Sharing Defaults) - Finished Organization-Wide Defaults update
 -   owdUpdateStarted (Sharing Defaults) - Started Organization-Wide Defaults